Go to WomenAndCruising.com

 Admiral's Angle

-Gwen Hamlin's monthly column, which started in September 2006 in Latitudes & Attitudes Magazine, grew directly out of our Women & Cruising Seminars and focuses on subject of particular concern to cruising women.
-It appears on this website the month after it appears in the Latitudes and Attitudes magazine.
+with input from the Admirals.
+Gwen Hamlin's monthly column, which started in September 2006 in Latitudes & Attitudes Magazine, grew directly out of our Women & Cruising Seminars.

 BoatUS: Women in Boating